tmokmss/cdk-lambda-llrt/README.md

 > [!WARNING]
 > LLRT is currently experimental and not fully compatible with Node.js.
 You should expect some trial and errors to use LLRT with your existing code.

+If you want to upgrade the LLRT version, remove the `.tmp` directory, which contains the cache of LLRT binary fetched from GitHub (only applicable when you set `llrtVersion` to `latest` (default)).